 Celiac disease is actually a multisystem, immunological based disease caused by a protein “gluten” found in many foods (wheat, rye, barley and to some extent oat) and it is an “iceberg” disease.
 The majority of patients may remain undiagnosed which may leads to simple gastrointestinal problems like diarrhea, malabsorption, anaemia and further consequences may leads to dermatitis herpetiformis, Growth problems & failure to thrive in children or even increase the risk of malignancy/carcinoma of the gastrointestinal tract.

 Gluten free diet (GFD) is currently the only conventional treatment for celiac disease and instead of GFD some patients suffer from persistent or recurrent signs and symptoms.
 Here, there is a need of such therapeutic methods that strengthen a person’s immune and defence system.
-Homeopathic medicines stimulate the body’s own defences, so homoeopathy may be a good therapeutic mode of treatment of celiac disease.
+Homeopathic medicines stimulate the body’s own defences, so homoeopathy may be a good therapeutic mode of treatment of celiac disease (Homeopathy for Celiac Disease).

 Keywords: Coeliac disease, celiac disease, Homoeopathy, Repertory, Homoeopathic medicines, Radar Homoeopathic software.